riojosdev/100-days-of-code/log.md

 Spent the rest of the day planning about blogging.
 Got a few ideas which I would love to write about.
 Probably I might publish it tomorrow.
 Maybe...
 Only got points of what to write.
 I need to make it as a readable content.
 We'll see.

 **Link(s) to work**: [The All Seeing Eye - Codepen.](https://codepen.io/sreadyila/pen/mdewWaG)

+### Day 2: April 29, 2020

+**Today's Progress**: Made my first DEV blog post.
+Learned about JavaScript functions.

+**Thoughts:** Created my first blog post for beginners who are going for a job.
+It's about the catch 22 logic or also the job experience paradox.
+Then I made time to learn a little bit about JavaScript.
+And I learned about functions in JavaScript.

+**Link(s) to work**: [No Experience No Job Paradox : The Blog](https://dev.to/sreadyila/no-experience-no-job-paradox-solved-a5)